 - The National Association of Head Teachers with support from the PSHE Association, has produced guidance for schools to help them review, develop and improve their approaches to preventing and responding to peer-on-peer sexual harassment and violence, including online.

-- The Kent Integrated Domestic Abuse Service (KIDAS) offer a person-centred, holistic range of support services to victims and their families in Kent with e-resources to support this work including a presentation on domestic abuse.
+- The Kent Integrated Domestic Abuse Service (KIDAS) offer a person-centred, holistic range of support services to victims and their families in Kent with resources to support this work including a presentation on domestic abuse.

 - The Kent and Medway Domestic Abuse Service provides advice and information on services for victims, friends and family, and perpetrators of domestic abuse in Kent and Medway.